iuryferreira/tasky/README.md

 ![Add Output](.github/images/examples/add_03.png)

+### List

+To list your tasks just run tasky without any command, or use the `list` command.
+Your tasks are automatically listed with each operation performed.

 #### Priority

 You can also set a priority for your task or step when you try to add it.
 It can be normal (default), medium and high.
 See the example below: